mnentwig/forthytwo/fractalsProject/README.md

 Fractal generation is a popular FPGA design challenge.
-For example, Stanford university https://web.stanford.edu/class/ee183/handouts/lect7.pdf used it as lab exercise in 2002.
-I also remember the demo from some trade fair around that time and had the itch since then try my hands on it.
+For example, Stanford university https://web.stanford.edu/class/ee183/handouts/lect7.pdf used it as lab exercise already in 2002.
+I also remember some fractals demo from some trade fair around that time, and had the itch to try my hands on it ever since.

 Well, I got around to it eventually.